Vinod-Mendis/MERN-auth/client/README.md

     - save te user
     - then sign the user in

-21. Update the Header component and make the profile page private
+21. Update the Header component and make the profile page private :
     - update the header to show the profile image if there is a currentUser logged in using useSelector of redux
     - Create a PrivateRoute.jsx Component to make the profile private
     - init, if the currentUser is available, Outlet profile else navigate to signin
     - wrap the profile route in App.jsx with a Route and give the element attribute PrivateRoute component

-22. Complete Profile Page UI
+22. Complete Profile Page UI :
     - create profile image
     - create a form
     - inside the form, create 3 inputes as username, email and password.
     - set their default values from data of currentUser
     - create a update button
     - outside the form, create delete account and sign out buttons

+23. Upload Image Functionality :
+    -